-The Student Initiatives Fund will begin accepting applications for the 2021-22 cycle on September 7, 2021.
-The deadline for applications to be received is Monday, November 1, 2021.
-Applicants will be notified of their application’s status by December 1, 2021.
+The Student Initiatives Fund is accepting applications.
+The deadline to submit an application is COB Sunday, November 6, 2022.
+Applicants will be notified of their application status by December 2, 2022.

 The Student Initiatives Fund is open to project teams consisting of a Johns Hopkins Engineering student lead (undergraduate or graduate), and team members who are JHU students in any school (undergraduate or graduate).

 Awardees will be given a liaison from the review committee to keep appraised of their progress throughout the spring semester.
 Awardees will be required to provide a short video and final report on their project.
 The final report will include a summary and photos of the project.
 Awardees may also be asked to present on their project at a future Hopkins Engineering Alumni Leadership Committee meeting.